crashtestoz/homebridge-http-window-blinds/README.md

-# Homebridge HTTP Window Covering
+# Homebridge HTTP Window Blinds

-A very simple [Homebridge](https://github.com/nfarina/homebridge) plugin for controlling window covering over HTTP.
-This plugin is statefull, it keeps the status of the window covering locally.
-No server side checking will be done to get states and positions from the window covering.
-Only setters will use HTTP requests.
+This is based on an Archived module by @jeffreylanters A simple [Homebridge](https://github.com/nfarina/homebridge) plugin for controlling window blinds over HTTP.
+This required a DIY device to move the windows blinds cord.

 ## IMPORTANT